Back by popular demand! The World Premiere Production by Howard Brenton returns!

 Casting by Annelie Powell CDG

-Access Performances: BSL and Audio Described - Feb 24th 2:30pm
+Access Performances: BSL Interpreted and Audio Described - 2nd Mar 2:30pm

 The Guardian - Michael Billington

 Southampton is home to our only hope of victory: the Spitfire.
 But when the Luftwaffe drops 2,300 bombs inthree devastating raids, the city goes up in flames and the Woolston Supermarine Spitfire factory is destroyed.